acollin19/472Project/README.md

 2. Run single_image_classification.py to classify a single image (change image path on line 43 to test different image)

 ### Application
-2. Once the saved model is obtained...
+2. Once the saved model is obtained...(inside the trained_models folder -> move to src folder to run confmatrix.py)
 3. Run confmatrix.py which uses the model (modelB) obtained from training.py to obtain all parameters and the confusion matrix.

 # Comp 472 Project Assignment, Part 2